Refined de Jonqui\`eres divisors and secant varieties on algebraic curves: Introduction

 Secant varieties to algebraic curves are some of the most studied objects in classical algebraic geometry.
 Their enumerative geometry has been of particular interest, with Castelnuovo \autocite{Cas}, Cayley \autocite{Cay}, and later MacDonald \autocite{ACGH} providing various formulas predicting the number of secant $k$-planes to a curve embedded in a projective space of some fixed dimension.

 Despite their long history, it was only quite recently that the validity of these enumerative formulas has been verified in most cases, independently by Cotterill \autocite{Co} and Farkas \autocite{Fa2}.
 More precisely, for a general curve $C$ of genus $g$ equipped with a linear series $l$ of degree $d$ and dimension $r$, denote by $V_e^{e-f}(l)$ the variety of effective divisors of degree $e$ on $C$ that impose at most $e-f$ conditions on $l$.
+In other words, a divisor $D$ belonging to $V_e^{e-f}(l)$ has the property that the series $l-D$ has degree $d-e$ and dimension at least $r-e+f$.
 The space $V_e^{e-f}(l)$ has the structure of a determinantal subvariety of the $e$-th symmetric product $C_e$ of $C$ and as such it has an expected dimension

 In \autocite[Theorem 0.1]{Fa2} it is shown that $V_e^{e-f}(l)$ is empty for all $l$ of degree $d$ and dimension $r$ if where $\rho(g,r,d):=g-(r+1)(g-d+r)$ is the Brill-Noether number of $l$.
 As a consequence of this result, we have (cf.~\autocite[Corollary 0.3]{Fa2}) that if the variety $V_e^{e-f}(l)$ is non-empty, then it is equidimensional and of expected dimension $e-f(r+1-e+f)\geq 0$.